terrycojones/crossbarwww/website/crossbario/docs/Updating-from-the-Repository.md

 git clone git@github.com:crossbario/crossbar.git
 ```

-These clone the repository into a directory `crossbar` in your current directory.
+Then clone the repository into a directory `crossbar` in your current directory.

 If you want to name the directory differently, just add that directory name at the end, e.g.